recvfrom/clamav-faq/additional/authenticode.md

 - The .crb format supports blacklist rule entries, but these cannot currently be used as a basis for malware detection.
-Instead, as currently implemented, these entries just override .crb rules which would otherwise whitelist a given sample.
+Instead, as currently implemented, these entries just override `.crb` rules which would otherwise whitelist a given sample.

-- sigtool offers the '--print-certs' flag, which can be used to show information about embedded Authenticode signatures without having to first match on a signature (which is currently a requirement for clamscan)
+- sigtool offers the `--print-certs` flag, which can be used to show information about embedded Authenticode signatures without having to first match on a signature (which is currently a requirement for clamscan)

-- External Authenticode signatures contained in .cat files can be loaded in to ClamAV by passing a '-d' flag and indicating the path to the .cat file from which to load signatures.
+- External Authenticode signatures contained in .cat files can be loaded in to ClamAV by passing a `-d` flag and indicating the path to the .cat file from which to load signatures.
 Note, however, that at least one certificate in the .cat file's certificate chain must be trusted (in other words, it must have a backing .crb file whitelist rule.)